Unexpected-Pencil/2143-OOP/Assignments/08-P02B/README.md

 * Data: sides, current_value
 * Actions: roll(), get_value()
 * Relationships: Dice will be used by the Player to roll during the game.
+Composition is used in the relationship between these two classes.

 #### Player Class:

 * Data: name, score, dice_set, player_stats
 * Actions: roll_dice(), get_score(), update_score()
-* Relationships: Each player has a set of dice and is a participant in the game.
+* Relationships: Each player has a set of dice and is a participant in the game, so these relationships would use compostition.

 #### Game Class:

 * Data: players, rules, current_round
 * Actions: start_game(), end_game(), get_winner()
-* Relationships: The Game class controls the players and their actions.
+* Relationships: The Game class controls the players and their actions and should use composition.
+The Knucklebones class uses inheritance from the game class.

 #### Knucklebones Class: